The significance of strong women, skimpy underwear and sacrifice in 2020’s claustrophobic creature feature, Underwater.

 The opening credits list explosions, disappearances, unexplained phenomena and hints of a “newly discovered deep sea species”.
 Each time the company buries the details and gets back to business; of course, the corporate bigwigs and profit-makers are safe on the surface.

 The other clue to the company’s ambiguity lies in its meaningless self-promotion.
-Along with updates about flooding status and rising risks, the computer regularly announces what a great place this is to work … always a sure sign of corporate spin.
+Along with updates about flooding status and rising risks, a tannoy regularly announces what a great place this is to work.

 So what do we conclude from this?
 Well, at best Tian is willing to sacrifice crew for profits.
-Or perhaps there’s something even more valuable out there that makes losing a few staff a minor inconvenience.
-The company knows enough about the creature to deny its existence; perhaps the real mission is about harnessing its power.
+Or, if the company knows enough about the creature to deny its existence, perhaps the real mission is about harnessing its power.